Skip to main content

 When to Start Timed Practice

-Begin using past papers from January of your A2 year, but do not start under timed conditions straight away.
+Begin using past papers from January of your A2 year, but don’t start under timed conditions straight away.
 Work through questions with your notes open first.
-The goal is to practise structuring answers and applying knowledge, not to test yourself under pressure.
-Once you can attempt most topics without your notes, move to timed conditions — ideally by late March.
+The goal at this stage is practising structure and application — not testing yourself under pressure.
+Once you can attempt most topics without your notes, move to timed conditions.
+Ideally by late March.

 For each paper, give yourself the full two hours and work through every question.
-Afterwards, mark using the official mark scheme, then read the corresponding examiners’ report.
-This three-step cycle — attempt, mark, review — is the most effective approach.
+Afterwards, mark using the official mark scheme, then read the corresponding examiner’s report.
+Attempt, mark, review.
+That’s the cycle.
 Our guide on using past papers effectively covers this method in more detail.

 Approaching Unfamiliar Essay Questions

-Extended questions can feel unpredictable, but they draw on the same underlying content.
+Extended questions can feel unpredictable, but they draw on the same underlying content every time.
 If a question asks you to “evaluate the effectiveness of mental rehearsal as a preparation technique,” break it down: define mental rehearsal (AO1), explain how it works using a practical example (AO2), then assess its effectiveness compared to other techniques (AO3).
 This AO1-AO2-AO3 structure works for almost every extended question in PE.
+Learn it.
+Use it.

 Common Errors in Biomechanics and Physiology

-From examiners’ reports across multiple years, the most frequent errors in A Level PE are:
+From examiner’s reports across multiple years, the most frequent errors are:

-• Biomechanics: Confusing scalar and vector quantities, drawing incorrect free-body diagrams (forgetting weight or air resistance), and failing to show working in calculations.
-Always show each step — even if your final answer is wrong, you pick up method marks.
+Biomechanics: Confusing scalar and vector quantities.
+Drawing incorrect free-body diagrams — forgetting weight or air resistance is common.
+Failing to show working in calculations.
+Always show each step.
+Even if your final answer’s wrong, you pick up method marks.

-• Physiology: Mixing up acute and chronic adaptations, confusing cardiovascular components, and providing vague descriptions of the oxygen dissociation curve without explaining the physiological significance.
+Physiology: Mixing up acute and chronic adaptations.
+Confusing cardiovascular components.
+Providing vague descriptions of the oxygen dissociation curve without explaining the physiological significance.

-• Psychology: Listing theories without application, confusing similar concepts (arousal vs anxiety, motivation vs self-efficacy), and writing generic evaluation points.
+Psychology: Listing theories without application.
+Confusing similar concepts — arousal vs anxiety, motivation vs self-efficacy.
+Writing generic evaluation points that could apply to anything.

-If you are also preparing for GCSE PE, our GCSE PE past papers guide covers the foundation-level content and exam structure.
+If you’re also preparing for GCSE PE, our GCSE PE past papers guide covers the foundation-level content and exam structure.

 Build Deeper Understanding Where It Matters